Springe zum Hauptinhalt

 Let's take a step back.
 Did the controls fail before?

 Experts largely agree that despite protective measures such as firewalls, anti-virus protection, application or interface controls, 100% protection is not possible against silent hacker attack.
-Malware and attack methods are simply evolving rapidly and people are falling into (increasingly sophisticated) traps.
+Malware and attack methods are evolving at an unprecedented pace, often outstripping the capabilities of existing defenses.
+Silent attacks, by their nature, aim to infiltrate systems without triggering alarms, exploiting vulnerabilities that may not yet be recognized by even the most up-to-date security tools.

 C. 9 Common types of silent hacker attack